IMG Clinical Readiness Program - FAQs

 Is there any financial support to relocate for an MSO position?

-What locations are available to do the placement?
+What locations are available for the placement?

 What will happen if I am successful but allocated to a location I can't accept?